jjangga0214/hasura-cli/README.md

 ### Getting started

 Install dependencies.
-Lifecycle script `postinstall` is only for clients who wants to install the binary.
+Lifecycle script `postinstall` is only for clients who want to install the binary.
 So, ignore it with `--ignore-scripts` option.
 It should also be used on CI.

 ```bash
 yarn install --ignore-scripts